CodeFromEggly/PiranhaProject/README.md

 This method of adding a colour scheme allows for easy modifications to the website design, as well as simple implementation of light/dark mode using javascript.

-###### LIGHT/DARK MODE (JavaScript)
+##### LIGHT/DARK MODE

 The default colour scheme is 'Light Mode' held in :root{} in styles.css, 'Dark Mode' is held as a .dark-mode{} class.

 When the page loads - 'Dark Mode', a boolean variable is added to Local Storage and set to false.

-When #brightness-button is clicked to activate Dark Mode, the following occurs:
+When #brightness-button is clicked to [activate / deactivate] Dark Mode, the following occurs:
-- .dark-mode is added to the 'HTML' element,
+- .dark-mode is [added to / removed from] the 'HTML' element,
-- 'Dark Mode' is set to true in local storage
+- 'Dark Mode' is set to [true / false] in local storage
-- The class of #brightness-button is swapped from .bi bi-brightness-high to .bi bi-moon-fill
+- The class of #brightness-button is swapped between .bi bi-brightness-high and .bi bi-moon-fill
-- If it is present in the DOM .carousel-dark is added to #cardCarousel
+- If it is present in the DOM .carousel-dark is [added to / removed from] #cardCarousel
 - The page is reloaded

-When clicked again, the reverse occurs:
-- .dark-mode is removed
-- 'Dark Mode' is set to false in local storage
-- Class swapped back
-- .carousel-dark removed from #cardCarousel
-- Page reload

-##### NAV
+#### NAV

-###### DESIGN

 The initial design featured a bootstrap navbar however this was too bulky and did not fit with the overall theme.
-Instead, the nav components have been designed without a framework to match the minimalist style of the rest of the site.
+Instead, the nav components have been designed without a framework to match the minimalism throughout the site.

-CSS :hover functions are implemented to improve overall UX.

-###### ACTIVE PAGE (JavaScript)
+##### ACTIVE NAV (JavaScript)

-**This feature relies on user compliance, requires improvement**
-<sub>Known Bug: Accessing a page via its URL instead of navigation will not switch the .active class</sub>

-When first visiting the site:
-- A variable called active-page is set to 'Home', added to Local Storage and the user is redirected to '/'.
-- A javascript function called activeItem() is then called which first removes any present .active class from the nav and adds it to whichever #id matches 'active-page'.
-- 'active-page' is modified when clicking any of the main nav icons - Home, Conditions and Activity using a click event listener on all elements with the class .pNavItem
+Each time a page is loaded, the JavaScript for this function does the following:

+- Gets the current page path and stores it in the activePage variable.
+- Removes the '/' character from the activePage string, if it exists.
+- If the resulting string is empty, it sets the activePage variable to 'Home' instead.
+- Sets the value of the active-page item in local storage to the activePage variable.
+- Removes the active class from all nav items.
+- Adds the active class to the nav item with the id attribute matching the activePage variable.